Broadband haggling

 Why haggling works...

-Vector image showing a bill emerging from an envelope, piles of coins and upwards pointing arrows.
+Vector image of a bill in an envelope, several piles of coins, and several arrows pointing upwards.

 If you’re fed up with price hikes or your bills are going through the roof because your promo deal's ending, don't sit back.
 There are a host of ways you can cut costs, while not sacrificing getting what you want.